ArpitPrd/Face-Age-Pred/README.md

 # Face-Age-Pred

+## About

+The aim is to be able to take an image of a person and be able to detect the range of age within 5 yrs error gap.
+Facial features are recognized by several layers of convolution and at the end produce a regressive value for the age.
+All the data has been normalised, since they perform better than usual.

 ## Steps to run the code
 - git clone the repo
 - Download the dataset UTKFace from the github repo {}